videlalvaro/clochure/README.md

 Usability is very important for a new programming language, and lets face it, Clojure usability and friendliness to newcomers is very bad.
 All those parentheses really hurt Clojure reputation.
 So one the eve of **April 1st** we sat down in a brainstorm session with a team of PLT experts.
 Ideas starting flying around:

-–We need monads –said one.
+- We need monads –said one.
-–No, –said another one–, I think logic programming is what we actually need.
+- No, –said another one–, I think logic programming is what we actually need.
-–Actually we need a Clojure2Scala compiler –said a third.
+- Actually we need a Clojure2Scala compiler –said a third.

 Ideas kept mumbling around until the PLT expert with ironic moustache said:

-–I think the solution is simpler and it has been in front of our eyes since 2008.
+- I think the solution is simpler and it has been in front of our eyes since 2008.
-–And what is it?
+- And what is it?
-–Objective-C. Objective-C is massively popular and it has a syntax that resembles that of Clojure: `[[MyObject alloc] init]`.
+- Objective-C. Objective-C is massively popular and it has a syntax that resembles that of Clojure: `[[MyObject alloc] init]`.
-–I don’t get it? –replied the first one.
+- I don’t get it? –replied the first one.
-–We just swap Clojure parentheses for square brackets, and BAM!, millions of iOS developers can use our language.
+- We just swap Clojure parentheses for square brackets, and BAM!, millions of iOS developers can use our language.

 And that’s pretty much how Clochure came to life.